conestack/cone.app/docs/source/forms.rst

 Edit Forms
 ~~~~~~~~~~

-Plumbing bahaviors to render edit forms to page *Content Area* or as overlay
+Plumbing behaviors to render edit forms to page *Content Area* or as overlay
 form named ``ContentEditForm`` and ``OverlayEditForm`` exists in module
 ``cone.app.browser.authoring``.